The Derived Auslander-Iyama Correspondence: Existence and uniqueness of enhancements

 \emph{The map $(\T,c)\mapsto(\T(c,c),\T(c,c[-d]))$ is injective.} This follows from \Cref{thm:injective_correspondence}.
 Here $\Lambda/J_\Lambda$ is separable for $\Lambda=\T(c,c)$ because the ground field $\kk$ is perfect.

-\emph{The map $A\mapsto (\DerCat[c]{A},A)$ is surjective.} Indeed, given an algebraic triangulated category $\T$ with a basic $d\ZZ$-cluster tilting object $c\in\T$, any choice of enhancement $\A$ of $\T$ yields a DG algebra $A$ together with an equivalence of triangulated categories
+\emph{The map $A\mapsto (\DerCat[c]{A},A)$ is surjective.} Indeed, given an algebraic triangulated category $\T$ with split idempotents and a basic $d\ZZ$-cluster tilting object $c\in\T$, any choice of enhancement $\A$ of $\T$ yields a DG algebra $A$ together with an equivalence of triangulated categories

 Explicitly, by assumption there exists an equivalence of triangulated categories $\T\simeq\dgH[0]{\A}$; identify $\T$ with $\dgH[0]{\A}$ along this equivalence and let $A\coloneqq\A(c,c)$ be the DG algebra of endomorphisms of $c$ viewed as an object of $\A$.
 Since $d\ZZ$-cluster tilting objects are in particular classical generators of the ambient triangulated category (\Cref{thm:IY-Bel-d-CT}), \Cref{thm:Keller-perf} yields an equivalence of triangulated categories